-As we mentioned, there is a law, regulation, etc. that financial institutions follow.
+As we mentioned, there is a law, regulations, etc., that financial institutions follow.
 In order to comply with these regulations, a certain AML Program should be established in organizations.
-When we look at the basis, these programs differ according to institutions because the risk level and risk understanding of each institution are not the same.
-De-Risking can also be considered as a strategy that can be implemented by those organizations that cannot manage their money laundering risks.
+When we look at the basis, these programs differ according to institution because the risk level and risk understanding of each institution are not the same.
+De-risking can also be considered as a strategy that can be implemented by those organizations that cannot manage their money laundering risks.
 In this process, financial institutions can increase their expenditures for the compliance program they implement, take new measures, and cut off relations with institutions or customers they see as risky.
-Such action steps take place in financial institutions as De-Risking.
+Such action steps take place in financial institutions such as De-Risking.

-If financial institutions want to terminate business relationships that they find risky within the scope of De-Risking strategies, they generally choose embassies, diplomats working for them, correspondent banks, money business services because these organizations have higher risk scores.
-When we look at them as customers, many people working in embassies, for example, are referred to as politically exposed persons, which from the AML perspective may mean that they are at higher risk due to their potential relationship to bribery and corruption.
+If financial institutions want to terminate business relationships that they find risky within the scope of De-Risking strategies, they generally choose embassies, diplomats working for them, correspondent banks, and money business services because these organizations have higher risk scores.
+When we look at them as customers, many people working in embassies, for example, are referred to as politically exposed persons, which, from the AML perspective, may mean that they are at higher risk due to their potential relationship to bribery and corruption.

 When financial institutions establish correspondent banking relationships, these institutions must implement Customer Due Diligence measures on the defendant bank.
 In addition, financial institutions are required to collect sufficient information about the responsible bank to understand the reputation of the defendant bank, its business, and the quality of its supervision, including in a money laundering or terrorist financing investigation.
 According to the FATF Recommendations, when establishing and maintaining correspondent banking relationships, banks with whom financial institutions are related are not required to apply normal Customer Due Diligence procedures to their clients, but the important point is that this is not the case for high-risk relationships.